-The Pool Lab EXP or Expansion Module allows you to control of all of your pool and spa equipment from your Pool Lab Salt Chlorinator and for Pool Lab MAX models, from the convenience of your mobile device or smart speaker.
+The Pool Lab EXP or Expansion Module allows you to control of all of your pool and spa equipment from your Pool Lab Commander or from the convenience of your mobile device or smart speaker.
 The system features:

 - Fully integrated solar heating control.
 Compatible with isolated solar systems, multi-pump split solar systems, retro-fit or boost pump systems, as well as valve controlled solar on single pump systems. - Fully integrated gas heating control, which is also compatible with heat pumps that have the option for external control. - Control of up to 4 flow control valve actuators for pool and spa combination systems, solar systems, water features, in-floor cleaning systems, etc. - Control up to 9 x 240V outlet sockets for equipment such as lighting, pumps, cleaners, or any other plug in equipment.